fabian-bouche-liferay/site-initializer-factory/README.md

 Include that external reference code in the client-extension.yaml file and deploy the CX for the site to be initialized with the site template.

+There's one issue though as this external reference code is random and cannot be predicted, it creates additional work in a multi-environment configuration.

 ## Industrialization

 The next step would be to find a way to dynamically create those client extensions